International Student Checklist

 8. Access Your Student Email Account

-As a University of Chester student, you will have a dedicated student email address and inbox.
 Your student email address is in the format of studentnumber@chester.ac.uk

 Click for more information on how to access your student inbox.

-9. Complete Our Pre-Arrival Support Module
+10. Complete Our Pre-Arrival Support Module

 Our Pre-Arrival Support Module has been developed to help international students prepare for their move to the UK.
 This short, interactive course covers everything you need to know before arriving and will provide you with the knowledge, skills, and understanding that are important for adjusting to university life in the UK.
 Register Here to Access the Module.

-10. Check Out Our Welcome Events
+11. Check Out Our Welcome Events

 Stay up to date with all upcoming events on the Student Shout Out platform, as well as on the Events tile in the UoC App.